 Dr. Wyatt enjoys seeing patients of all ages and treats an array of musculoskeletal conditions and injuries.
 His areas of concentration include shoulder and knee arthroscopy, pediatric and adolescent sports injuries, and partial and total knee replacement.
 He particularly enjoys the challenge of instability issues in the knee or shoulder, and the reward of making a positive impact on patients following a stabilization procedure.
 He has a true passion for working with a team of medical professionals to achieve a common goal of returning patients to a functional level that has been compromised by an injury or condition.

 Dr. Wyatt is now performing MAKO Robotic-Arm Assisted Surgery.
+Learn more about the innovative robotic system.

 A native of Little Rock, Dr Wyatt enjoys spending time with his wife and five children, as well as jogging and playing a few rounds of golf whenever possible.